Is it possible to find a list of Metro stations that have either elevators or escalators or are otherwise accessible?

 As an alternative, you should consider the Paris bus system.
 It goes everywhere, it's inexpensive, it uses the same tickets as the Metro, you can use the Metro Pass, and it's far easier to maneuver, especially if you have accessibility issues.
 To get a clear understanding of how to use the bus system, use the RATP site — it is a fantastic resource.

-The good news is that sixty Paris bus lines have been accessible since the end of 2009.
+The good news is that nearly one hundred Paris bus lines have been accessible.
 And, since 2015, the RATP bus system has been completely accessible.
 To meet the requirements of accessibility, at least 70% of the stops on a line need to be accessible by wheelchair.
 RATP has fitted more than 1,500 buses with ramps for wheelchairs and the upgrading continues.
 (In total there are over 350 Paris bus lines.)
 Outside Paris, there are 44 accessible suburban lines.

 ![]() |